flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - At touchdown:
     - FMA shows ROLL OUT - autopilot keeps aircraft on center line
     - PM checks and calls out: "touchdown", "spoilers", "reversers", "auto brake", "descel".
+- At about 40-60kts the PF will manually brake to deactivate the autobrake and also disconnect the autopilot.
+- From here on it is a normal runway exit and taxi procedure.

 ### Go Around